topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/Final.png)

 # Summary
-This project presents a the development of a flexible foundation for PHP websites and application using using Nginx as web server and MySQL as database management system.
+This project presents  the development of a flexible foundation for PHP websites and application using using Nginx as web server and MySQL as database management system.